-Restoration of Power Time in Operation Description Preliminary 1 to a few days Rapid restoration solution to put the line in operation in extreme cases Temporary, short-term 1 month E.g. in-line or by-pass constructed to put line in operation as quickly as possible.
+Restoration of Power Time in Operation Description Preliminary 1 to a few days Rapid restoration solution to put the line in operation in extreme cases Rapid restoration solution to put the line in operation in extreme cases Temporary, short-term 1 month E.g. in-line or by-pass constructed to put line in operation as quickly as possible.
 Final restoration work starts immediately Temporary, long-term 1 year E.g. in-line or by-pass constructed to put line in operation as quickly as possible.
 Final restoration is made when site conditions improve.
 Permanent 50 years Permanent Solution